-Interpretation: One landings were stable through the early 1990s, rose in the mid-1990s, and peaked in 2003.
+Interpretation: Ono landings were stable through the early 1990s, rose in the mid-1990s, and peaked in 2003.
 They declined gradually in the following years.
-The longline and troll fisheries were the main contributors to higher one landings.
-One landings in 2011 were close to their long-term average.
-The MHI troll fishery contributed the greatest proportion of these landings consistently through 2003, at which time the longline fishery began to periodically produce greater one landings.
+The longline and troll fisheries were the main contributors to higher ono landings.
+Ono landings in 2011 were close to their long-term average.
+The MHI troll fishery contributed the greatest proportion of these landings consistently through 2003, at which time the longline fishery began to periodically produce greater ono landings.